Frequent, repetitive handwashing may be a sign of obsessive-compulsive disorder, or OCD.

-Cognitive-behavioral therapy (CBT) has been shown to be effective in treating OCD by teaching the individual with the disorder to try a different approach to those situations that trigger their obsessive-compulsive behavior.
-One type of CBT, known as exposure and response prevention, can help people with OCD by teaching them healthy ways to respond when exposed to a feared object (dirt or dust, for example).
+Cognitive-behavioral therapy (CBT) has been shown to be effective in treating OCD by teaching individuals with the disorder to try a different approach to those situations that trigger their obsessive-compulsive behavior.
+One type of CBT, known as exposure and response prevention (ERP), can help people with OCD by teaching them healthy ways to respond when exposed to a feared object (dirt or dust, for example).

-Selective serotonin reuptake inhibitor (SSRI) antidepressants are the medications most commonly prescribed for treating OCD.
+Selective serotonin reuptake inhibitor (SSRI) antidepressants are the medications most commonly prescribed for treating OCD, according to the NIH.
 Anti-anxiety medication may also be prescribed.

-Both types of medications may take several weeks to begin to work, according to the National Institutes of Health.
-In addition to side effects such as headache, nausea and insomnia, antidepressants have been shown to cause suicidal thoughts and behaviors in some people.
-People taking antidepressants need to be monitored closely, especially when starting their treatment.
+It may take several weeks for both types of medications to begin working, according to the NIH.
+In addition to side effects such as headache, nausea and insomnia, antidepressants have been linked to suicidal thoughts and behaviors in some individuals.
+People taking antidepressants need to be monitored closely, especially when starting their treatments.